 People with PTSD describe themselves with words such as shattered, broken, wounded, ripped or torn apart and report they will never get their life back together.
-The event has divided their life into a two distinct times: before and after the trauma.
+The event has divided their life into two distinct times: before and after the trauma.
 Loss of happiness, diminished positive life outlook and resentment are common features of this disorder.
-In addition they have the following four symptoms:
+Also, they have the following four symptoms:

-People with PTSD may find it difficult to be in touch with or express their feelings.
-They may feel emotionally "numb" and may isolate from others.
+Numbing People with PTSD may find it difficult to be in touch with or express their feelings.
+They may feel emotionally "numb" and may isolate themselves from others.
 They may be less interested in activities they once enjoyed.
-Some people forget, or are unable to talk about, important parts of the event.
+Some people forget or are unable to talk about, important parts of the event.
 Some people think that they will have less opportunity or a shortened life span and can no longer reach personal goals.
-They may neglect their work or family responsibilities, while others self medicate with alcohol and drugs and become addicted to the substance in the process.
+They may neglect their work or family responsibilities, while others self-medicate with alcohol and drugs and become addicted to the substance in the process.

-Although symptoms can begin right after a traumatic event, PTSD is not diagnosed unless the symptoms last for at least one month, and either cause significant distress or interfere with work or home life.
-In order to be diagnosed with PTSD, a person must have the three different types of symptoms: re-experiencing symptoms, avoidance and numbing symptoms and arousal symptoms.
+Although symptoms can begin right after a traumatic event, PTSD is not diagnosed unless the symptoms last for at least one month, and either causes significant distress or interfere with work or home life.
+To be diagnosed with PTSD, a person must have three different types of symptoms: re-experiencing symptoms, avoidance and numbing symptoms and arousal symptoms.